 Sales and income tax returns CST / VAT certificate Certificate / registration document issued by Sales Tax / Service Tax / Professional Tax authorities Registration / licensing document issued in the name of the proprietary concern by the Central Government or State Government Authority / Department.
-IEC (Importer Exporter Code) issued to the proprietary concern by the office of DGFT as an identity document for opening of bank account.
-Licence issued by the Registering authority like Certificate of Practice issued by Institute of Chartered Accountants of India, Institute of Cost Accountants of India, Institute of Company Secretaries of India, Indian Medical Council, Food and Drug Control Authorities, etc. Any two of the above documents would suffice.
+IEC (Importer Exporter Code) issued to the Accountants of India, Institute of Company Secretaries of India, Indian Medical Council, Food and Drug Control Authorities, etc. Any two of the above documents would suffice.
 These documents should be in the name of the proprietary concern.